-Council convenes the Aboriginal Strategic Committee 11 times a year to advise on matters of particular concern to the aboriginal community of Port Stephens.
+Council convenes the Aboriginal Strategic Committee 11 times a year to advise on matters of particular concern to the aboriginal community of Port Stephens.20

-In 2014 Council recruited a full time volunteer coordinator to lead over 600 community volunteers.
+In 2014 Council recruited a full time volunteer coordinator to lead over 850 community volunteers.
 Satisfaction with volunteering for Council achieved 84.6% in the survey of volunteers conducted in April 2014.
+Volunteer numbers continue to increase.